 - Determining cleanup endpoints.

-Please be advised that classes are not filled on a first-come, first-served basis.
-The Office of Response and Restoration tries to diversify the participant composition to ensure a variety of perspectives and experiences to enrich the workshop for the benefit of all participants.
-The class will be limited to 40 participants.
+Please understand that classes are not filled on a first-come, first-served basis.
+We try to diversify the participant composition to ensure a variety of perspectives and experiences, to enrich the workshop for the benefit of all participants.
+Classes are generally limited to 40 participants.

 For more information, and to learn how to apply for the class, visit the SOS Classes page.